pixeltable/pixeltable/README.md

 guide.
 Then, check out the
 [Pixeltable Basics](https://pixeltable.github.io/pixeltable/tutorials/pixeltable-basics/)
 tutorial for a tour of its most important features.

-## What problems does Pixeltable solve?

-Today’s solutions for AI app development require extensive custom coding and infrastructure plumbing.
-Tracking lineage and versions between and across data transformations, models, and deployment is cumbersome.
-Pixeltable is a replacement for traditional data plumbing, providing a unified plane for data, models, and orchestration.
-It removes the data plumbing overhead in building and productionizing AI applications.

 ## Why should you use Pixeltable?